 There are a couple of reasons Rescu can be faster than calling 9-1-1.
-First, Rescu uses a UL-certified, 5-Diamond rated central station that communicates directly with the emergency services that have jurisdiction in your specific address location.
+First, Rescu uses a UL-certified, 5-Diamond rated Emergency Monitoring Center that communicates directly with the emergency services that have jurisdiction in your specific address location.
 This bypasses the step of the 9-1-1 operator and quickly gets your information to the services you need.
 Second, your information is stored in Rescu such as phone number, address, name.
 In cases where speaking is not possible, impractical, or dangerous, Rescu immediately dispatches the appropriate emergency services to your address.

 It is important to us that Rescu users are familiar with their Rescu app.
 During an emergency is not the time to familiarize yourself with Rescu.
 We feel it is important to learn Rescu during a “safe” period, after which Rescu is fully functional.
 During the test period, you may use all of Rescu’s features without fear of accidentally dispatching emergency services.
 Of course, users can put Rescu into Test Mode at any time to review features and test their app.

 Yes.
 With Rescu, First Responders are able to receive your precise GPS Coordinates of where you are requesting help.
 This helps First Responders find you and your loved ones faster.
 Having your precise location on roads, highways, parks, beaches, trails and many other locations around the United States are vital for emergency response.